Testing Suffixient Sets: Testing suffixient sets

-We are now ready to show a linear time algorithm to solve Problem \ref{problem2}.
-This procedure is summarized in Algorithm~\ref{alg:cardinality}.
+We are now ready to show a linear-time algorithm to solve Problem \ref{problem2}.
+This procedure is summarized in Algorithm~\ref{alg:cardinality} in Appendix~\ref{sec:algs}.

-The algorithm computes the same set $\mathcal{C}$ as the one used in Algorithm~\ref{alg:linear}, and if for some $c \in \Sigma$ and $j \in [2, \vert \mathcal{C}[c] \vert]$ it holds $\PSV[\mathcal{C}[c][j]] < \NSV[\mathcal{C}[c][j - 1]]$ (so, their boxes overlap), we know that $\SSS$ cannot be a suffixient set of the smallest cardinality.
-With respect to the space consumption, it takes $O(n)$ time to compute the same arrays as those used in Algorithm~\ref{alg:linear}.
+The algorithm uses the same set $\mathcal{C}$ as the one used in Algorithm~\ref{alg:linear} , and if for some $c \in \Sigma$ and $j \in [2, \vert \mathcal{C}[c] \vert]$ it holds $\PSV[\mathcal{C}[c][j]] < \NSV[\mathcal{C}[c][j - 1]]$ (so, their boxes overlap), we know that $\SSS$ cannot be a suffixient set of the smallest cardinality.
+With respect to the running time, it takes $O(n)$ time to compute the same arrays as those used in Algorithm~\ref{alg:linear}.
 In addition, we sequentially scan the array $\mathcal{C}$, which has exactly $\vert \SSS \vert$ entries, so it takes $O(n)$ time.
-Correctness follows from Lemma~\ref{lem:rm-suffixes-slpr} and \ref{lem:def-smallest-suffixient}.
+Correctness follows from Lemma~\ref{lem:rm-suffixes-i_max} and Proposition \ref{lem:def-smallest-suffixient}.

 In other words, we have proven the following.

 \begin{lemma} Given $T\in \Sigma^n$ and $\SSS \subseteq [n]$, Algorithm~\ref{alg:cardinality} solves Problem~\ref{problem2} in $O(n)$ time and $O(n)$ words of space. \end{lemma}